What Is Octane Number: Difference Between Octane Number And Cetane Number [PDF]

 Conclusion

-I hope you got all a fair idea about the octane number and cetane number.
+I hope you got a fair idea about the octane number and cetane number.
 Still, if you do have any queries or questions, you are always welcome to post a comment with your questions and I will be happy to answer you.

 Frequently Asked Questions ( FAQ)

-What is octane number?
+What is the octane number?

-What is cetane number?
+What is the cetane number?

 What is the typical octane number of petrol